-Power/speed range for CMCR [Rx] = R3-R4 speed In Figure 2-10, the engine's CMCR speed is rated at the R3-R4 speed, which is outside of the prohibited operation area as defined in Figure 2-7, 2-12.
+Power/speed range for CMCR [Rx] = R3-R4 speed In Figure 2-10, the engine's CMCR speed is rated at the R3-R4 speed.
+At this speed, a minimum engine power (point F) of 6.0% is required.
+Below this is the prohibited area of operation for a disconnected propeller.